Relocation of Parents and Children Attorneys Morris County, NJ

 By focusing exclusively on practicing divorce and family law, our firm can provide you with the knowledgeable, effective, and informed legal counsel that you need when it comes to matters affecting your family, and your future as a parent.
 We aim to find solutions for each of our clients which protect their financial and parental stability, without destroying the relationships and financial security you have already worked so hard to achieve.

 If you are considering relocating out-of-state, relocating to a distant part of New Jersey, or are a parent whose former spouse is attempting to relocate with your children, our firm is ready to provide you with our compassionate and effective legal counsel today.
-Contact our firm to discuss your unique situation, needs, and concerns in a confidential case assessment by contacting us online, or calling us through our Morristown, NJ office at (973) 718-7705.
+Contact our firm to discuss your unique situation, needs, and concerns in a confidential Strategic Planning Session by contacting us online, or calling us through our Morristown, NJ office at (973) 718-7705.